-Whether you’re new to running or new to racing, the first step in your running journey will probably be a 5k.
+Whether you’re new to running or you’re a seasoned pro, the first step in your running journey will probably be running a 5k.

-In my opinion, it’s the perfect running distance as it offers a good mix of speed, endurance and pace.
+Many runners will agree that the 5k is the perfect running distance as it offers a good mix of endurance, speed and stamina.

-At 3.1 miles, it’s not a race that you have to train weeks and weeks for, but I’d always suggest you have a base level of fitness before attempting a 5k.
+Unlike a half marathon or marathon, it’s not a race that you have to train weeks if not months for, but you have to possess a good base level of fitness before attempting.